Cascaded Transfer: Learning Many Tasks under Budget Constraints: Introduction

-\emph{Transfer Learning} (TL) naturally enters in the frame when thinking about sharing information from one task to another without global joint training.
+\emph{Transfer Learning} (TL) naturally enters the frame when thinking about sharing information from one task to another without global joint training.
 TL methods are commonly categorized as instance-based, feature-based, parameter-based, or relational \citep{pan2009survey,weiss2016survey,zhuang2020comprehensive}.
-In practice, TL is straightforward to deploy in modern neural settings and scales well to large numbers of downstream tasks, but it typically treats each source--target pair independently \citep{kornblith2019better}.
-As a result, large-scale TL systems often rely on simple star-shaped transfer schemes, where a single pretrained model is adapted separately to many tasks \citep{raffel2020exploring,kolesnikov2020big}.
-Beyond such configurations, classical TL provides little guidance on how to organize or coordinate transfers across a large collection of tasks, limiting its applicability as a primary mechanism for structuring information flow in the MTL and, more critically, the MaTL regime.
+In practice, TL is straightforward to deploy in modern neural settings and scales well to large numbers of downstream tasks, but it typically treats each source-target pair independently \citep{kornblith2019better}.
+As a result, large-scale TL systems often rely on simple star-shaped transfer schemes, where a single pretrained model is adapted separately to many tasks \citep{raffel2020exploring,kolesnikov2020big}, and classical TL provides little guidance on how to organize or coordinate transfers across a large collection of tasks.
+Taskonomy \citep{zamir2018taskonomy} addresses this gap by building a large-scale task-transfer graph over computer vision tasks and identifying beneficial source-target pairs, performing many-to-one transfer by concatenating representations from multiple sources into a single task-specific encoder.
+Task embedding methods such as Task2Vec \citep{achille2019task2vec} characterize individual task transferability via diagonal Fisher information embeddings and are used to predict pairwise transfer gain between a source and a single target.
+Task-ordering methods in continual learning \citep{li2025optimal,dohare2024loss} aim to mitigate forgetting and loss of plasticity by finding an optimal linear ordering of tasks for a shared global model trained sequentially.
+Meta-learning approaches such as MAML \citep{finn2017model,fallah2020personalized} optimize performance over a task distribution through a meta-training phase and require multiple inner-loop updates at test time.

-\paragraph{Related applications.} The MaTL regime appears naturally in personalized modeling, distributed sensing, and large-scale prediction settings, where scalable mechanisms are needed to exploit task relatedness across many heterogeneous tasks.
-Typical application domains include energy networks, transportation, and retail, in which thousands of related prediction problems arise in parallel \citep{laptev2018applied, he2019efficient, antoniadis2024hierarchical}.
-In many real-world deployments, tasks must be adapted locally with limited data and computational resources, such as spatially distributed prediction over large sensor networks, climate grids, or client-level personalization in federated systems.
-Representative examples include large-scale spatiotemporal forecasting benchmarks such as \emph{SubseasonalClimateUSA} \citep{mouatadid2023subseasonalclimateusa} and \emph{WeatherBench~2} \citep{rasp2024weatherbench}, which frame climate and weather prediction as collections of localized tasks evaluated under realistic computational constraints.
-Similar challenges arise in industrial hierarchical forecasting at scale in retail and energy systems \citep{sprangers2024hierarchical}, as well as in personalized federated learning, where each device constitutes a distinct task requiring local adaptation under heterogeneity, as exemplified by Ditto \citep{li2021ditto}.